(Kent Pfeiffer 19) $50.00

 MIDSEASON.
 (High Point x Brazilian Holiday) X Salome’s Butterfly.

-Lovely flowers have white standards with antique gold rims; style arms are yellow-gold.
-Falls are soft gold-yellow with lavender undersides and very bright neon-lavender narrow edging; yellow-gold beards.
+Lovely flowers have ruffled cream-white standards with antique gold rims; style arms are yellow-gold.
+Falls are deep, plush purple with soft gold-yellow and lavender undersides and very bright neon-lavender narrow edging; yellow-gold beards.
 A quality perennial with clean foliage, a long season of bloom, plants that hustle and a new garden favorite here!

 (Steve Poole 19) $50.00